tldr-pages/tldr/pages/linux/ipcalc.md

 > Perform simple operations and calculations on IP addresses and networks.

-- Show information about an address or network:
+- Show information about an address or network with a given subnet mask:

 `ipcalc {{1.2.3.4}} {{255.255.255.0}}`